WHO IS 'NDIS PROPERTY AUSTRALIA'?

 Yes.
 The SDA funding under the NDIS is a legislated commitment of Australia’s Commonwealth, State and Territory governments, set out in the NDIS SDA Rules (2-18) under the NDIS Act 2013.
 This legislation provides the foundation for government’s long-term and firm commitment to SDA funding under the NDIS.
 Beyond the legislative commitment, SDA funding enables eligible participants to achieve better outcomes while representing value for money for the NDIS saving the government and taxpayers a lot of money otherwise spent on accommodating the applicants themselves.

-DO YOU EVER BUILD HIGH PHYSICAL SUPPORT HOMES, & CAN I GET ALL PARTICIPANTS AS HIGH PHYSICAL CATEGORY
+IF I BUILD A HIGH PHYSICAL SUPPORT HOME, WILL I GET ALL TENANTS AS HIGH PHYSICAL CATEGORY?

 We offer these homes to investors who fully understand the downside of these investments but are prepared to accept those for the higher cash flow they will get.
 The downside is that they are building a more bespoke home to allow for wheelchairs so the bathrooms, corridors etc. are a little larger than normal, which may not be seen as the same value as the house next door.
 These are still a relatively regular 4 bedroom home but as you’d imagine, you can notice the additional features on a casual inspection of the property and this may slightly impact the future sale value.